larsrh/website/topics/crdt/02-contracts.md

 This problem is caused by destructive updates.
 We just don't have enough information to figure this out.
-CRDTs solve this by only allow _monotonic_ updates.
+CRDTs solve this by only allowing _monotonic_ updates.
 In other words, any operation must make the data structure "larger".
 In this post, we'll look at how that notion means.